 Similarly, Brett Cooper, Director of Digital at Foxtel, Australia’s Pay TV company spoke about how Netflix has completely disrupted their industry, and along with sharp increases in their customer mobile and social media use, made them have to rethink their product offering.

-Some older companies have entered the digital age very successfully, e.g. logistics and transport company, Mainfreight.
+Some older companies have entered the digital age very successfully.
+One great examples is the logistics and transport company Mainfreight.
 They started in 1978 with just one Bedford truck and they are now a worldwide company who have won awards for their growth strategy and visionary leadership.
 Their new intelligence portal Mainchain Ultra has enabled them to completely digitize their customers’ supply chains, and at the same time, enabled them to have visibility into freight controlled by their competitors.

-Mainfreight Ultra was developed out of problem identified by one of their biggest customers - transparency.
-The customer had over 150,000 orders per year with a value of over $1billion, and over 6000 unique supply chains.
+Mainfreight Ultra was developed out of problem identified by one of their biggest customers—transparency.
+The customer had over 150,000 orders per year with a value of over $1 billion, and over 6000 unique supply chains.
 Their products have to be sent to Europe from factories across the globe and then get sent back out again via around 70 different carriers.
 It was really difficult to keep track of where products were at different points in the supply chain.
-The issue was solved by the new portal as it links up all of these transactions to provide a transactional view (‘microscope’) for day-to-day operations, as well as an analytical view (‘telescope’) to enable them to improve their supply chains going forwards.
+The issue was solved by the new portal as it links up all of these transactions to provide a transactional view (‘microscope’) for day-to-day operations, as well as an analytical view (‘telescope’) to enable them to improve their supply chains going forward.

-Forbes estimated that 84% of companies fail with their digital transformation strategy.
+Forbes estimates that 70% of companies fail with their digital transformation strategy.
 How does it go so wrong?

-The main missteps with DX are; not acting soon enough, not adapting to new trends, not having an innovative culture and not researching and testing new ideas before they are made into fruition.
+The main missteps with DX are; not acting soon enough, not adapting to new trends, not having an innovative culture and not researching and testing new ideas before they come into fruition.

 There are so many digital disasters that could be used as examples, e.g: The UK NHS bot accidentally sending out an email to 850,000 people or Kodak, once one of the world’s leading film companies, filing for bankruptcy in 2012 due to backing the wrong type of photo-related innovation.

 Overall, it was just a failure to innovate.
-Daniel Newmancalls this the ‘lottery effect’ - where companies, like a lottery winner, are riding on the coattails of a previous success rather than taking advantages of new opportunities.
+Daniel Newman calls this the ‘lottery effect’ – where companies, like a lottery winner, are riding on the coattails of a previous success rather than taking advantage of new opportunities.

-From the sad tale of both Kodak and Blockbuster’s demise, it is clear to see where UX designers come into their own.
-We understand the value of researching customer needs, problem-solving and usability testing new ideas, rather than chancing it.
+From the sad tale of both Kodak and Blockbuster’s demise, it is clear to see where UX designers can play an extremely valuable role in DX.
+UX designers understand the value of researching customer needs, problem-solving, and usability testing new ideas (rather than chancing it).

 And what other teams or roles are important to large scale companies in this age of digital business?

-Well, digital leadership needs to come from all areas of the organisation - not just the IT department or the C-Suite.
-HR departments will have a big challenge on their hand’s on-boarding people with knowledge of the new technology and make sure they aren’t change resistant.
-There is also great scope in digital marketing as large companies move away from traditional marketing method.
+Well, digital leadership needs to come from all areas of the organisation—not just the IT department or the C-Suite.
+HR departments will have a big challenge on their hands on-boarding people with knowledge of the new technology and make sure they aren’t change resistant.
+There is also great scope in digital marketing as large companies move away from traditional marketing methods.
 The development of Voice User Interfaces (VUI) is set to radically change digital marketing as the shift from text-based searching transitions to voice based searches.

 Overall people need to be forward thinking and able to embrace change, whatever their role.
 The BBC says that the next generation of jobs will be made up of skills rather than professions – people will constantly add skills based on what they are interested in and what makes them more employable whilst hopping from job to job.